As Facebook Shows Its Flaws, What Might A Better Social Network Look Like?

 Given all the evident problems with Facebook's current design, I began to wonder: What might a better social network look like?
 And why aren't we on it yet?

-The Best Parts of Facebook
+The best parts of Facebook

 "I really think Facebook is destructive, so I've been doing that thought experiment pretty often," says mathematician and data scientist Cathy O'Neil.
-She's the author of Weapons of Math Destruction, a book about the potentially dangerous consequences of algorithms.
+She is the author of Weapons of Math Destruction, a book about the potentially dangerous consequences of algorithms.

 She imagines the next social network as having the best parts of Facebook, without the worst parts: "Basically a town square where people can interact.
 They can keep up with each other, from their high school friends or their grandmothers ... but without sort of commercial predatory aspect of Facebook."

-Her network would have a moderator curating the conversation, and it would be a non-profit, without tailored advertising.
+Her network would have a moderator curating the conversation, and it would be a nonprofit, without tailored advertising.
 But she doesn't want the government to run the system, either.

 "I think people have reasonable concerns about who owns their data even if it's not consumer data," she says.
 "Even if it's just 'Who are my friends?'
 If that is all owned by the government and centralized — that's a problem in itself.
 That's exactly the kind of problem that we worry about when we hear about like the NSA having access to the metadata around our phone calls."